IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Prefixes not being rolled

 -Tidal Charm not properly accounting for ALL breath boosts; leading to less defense with it on than without

--Hellion Beams being invisible, and a little oversight that led to alot of unintentional lag in the fight

--Nightmare Mode not being unlocked without a reload

 -Prismic Banshee and supreme pinky should not properly handle gravitation potion's effects properly on screen